-- 1. Problem Solving.
+- Problem Solving.
 Analysis of tasks, such as playing chess or proving theorems, that require reasoning about relatively long sequences of primitive actions, deductions, or inferences - 2.
 Knowledge representation and qualitative reasoning.
 Analysis of tasks such as commonsense reasoning and qualitative physics.
 Here the deductive chains are short, but the amount of knowledge that potentially may be brought to bear is very large - 3.
 Expert systems.
 Study of large amounts of specialized or highly technical knowledge that is often probabilistic in nature.
-Typical domains include medical diagnosis and engineering design - 4.
-Natural language processing.
-Symbolic, statistical, and artificial neural network approaches to text comprehension and generation - 5.
-Computer vision.
+Typical domains include medical diagnosis and engineering design - Natural language processing.
+Symbolic, statistical, and artificial neural network approaches to text comprehension and generation - Computer vision.
 Processing of images, as from a TV camera, to infer spatial properties of the objects in the scene (three-dimensional shape), their dynamics (motion), their photometry (material and light), and their identity (recognition) - 6.
 Robotics.
 Translation of a high-level command, such as picking up a particular object, into a sequence of low-level control signals that might move the joints of a robotic arm/hand combination to accomplish the task; often this involves using a computer vision system to locate objects and provide feedback - 7.
 Machine learning.
-Study of the means by which a computer can automatically improve its performance on a task by acquiring knowledge about the domain - 8.
-Parallel architecture.
+Study of the means by which a computer can automatically improve its performance on a task by acquiring knowledge about the domain - Parallel architecture.
 Design and programming of a machine with thousands or even millions of simple processing elements to produce intelligent behavior; the human brain is an example of such a machine

-Computational Systems Biology (formerly Scientific Computing)
+Computational Systems Biology

-The computational systems biology field, new in name only beginning in 2004, was previously designated as the single specialization in the scientifc computing field called biomedical systems/computational biology.
-As before, this field can be selected as a major or minor field for the Ph.D. in Computer Science.
+This field can be selected as a major or minor field for the Ph.D. in Computer Science.